-The National Defense Authorization Act for Fiscal Year 2004 (Pub.
-L. 108- 136) amended the Act to limit areas eligible for designation as critical habitat.
-Specifically, section 4(a)(3)(B)(i) of the Act (16 U.S.C.
-1533(a)(3)(B)(i)) now provides: "The Secretary shall not designate as critical habitat any lands or other geographic areas owned or controlled by the Department of Defense, or designated for its use, that are subject to an integrated natural resources management plan prepared under section 101 of the Sikes Act (16 U.S.C.
+Section 4(a)(3)(B)(i) of the Act (16 U.S.C.
+1533(a)(3)(B)(i)) provides that: "The Secretary shall not designate as critical habitat any lands or other geographic areas owned or controlled by the Department of Defense, or designated for its use, that are subject to an integrated natural resources management plan [INRMP] prepared under section 101 of the Sikes Act (16 U.S.C.
 670a), if the Secretary determines in writing that such plan provides a benefit to the species for which critical habitat is proposed for designation."

-There are no Department of Defense lands with a completed INRMP within the proposed critical habitat designation.
+There are no Department of Defense lands with a completed INRMP within the critical habitat designation.